This Is Not Paris: Annecy's Food Culture and the Art of Alpine Defiance

 The market under Annecy's medieval arcades is one of the most beautiful in France.
 On Tuesdays, the focus is on local produce and regional specialties—farmers from the surrounding mountains bring their cheeses, cured meats, and seasonal vegetables.
 Fridays and Sundays expand to include clothing and household goods, but the food vendors remain the main attraction.

-Local Tip: Arrive early for the best selection, especially for cheese.
+Elena's Note: Arrive early for the best selection, especially for cheese.
 Many vendors sell out of popular items by 11:00.
+Bring cash—some smaller stalls do not take cards.

 Address: 20 Rue Sainte-Claire, 74000 Annecy